 The SSOT Council is the group of individuals who meet at least 7 times a year to manage the affairs of the Society.
-The Council ensures the regulation of all Occupational Therapists in Saskatchewan and monitors and promotes the profession of occupational therapy.
+The Council ensures the regulation of all Occupational Therapists in Saskatchewan.
 Council consists of at least 5 elected Occupational Therapists that are SSOT members and up to three public representatives who are appointed by the provincial government.

 The President shall preside at all meetings of the Society and of the Council, exercise general control and supervision over the affairs of the Council and the Society, and be an ex-officio, non-voting member of all committees with the exception of the Professional Conduct Committee and the Discipline Committee.
 The incumbent assumes the office of President at the first Council meeting following the Annual General Meeting.

 The President-Elect shall assist the President in his/her role and preside over any meeting when the President is unable to do so.
 The President-Elect will be assigned duties as needed and appropriate by SSOT Council and the President.

 The Registrar carries out duties to ensure that all Occupational Therapists in Saskatchewan are properly registered with SSOT.
 This person maintains a current register of each member's required information.
 This person also ensures the safe-keeping of past records.
 The Registrar serves as chair for the Credentials Committee.

 The Secretary-Treasurer carries out duties to ensure that the Society’s financial affairs are managed appropriately.
 The Secretary-Treasurer serves as chair of the Finance Committee.